Tyler-Churchill/Django-Starter-REST-GraphQL-Template/README.md

 # Local Development

 ## Requirements
-1. Editor of choice (VSCode, Pycharm recommended)
+1. Editor of choice (VSCode, Pycharm)
 2. Docker for Desktop (With appropriate licence)